 Traverse22 in Brno, Czechia

-Well, it didn't all turn out the way I'd hoped for.
+Well, 2022 didn't all turn out the way I'd hoped for.
 I aimed to reach my 100th country by the end of December, but I only managed to reach my 98th one (Palau).
 Also, with the conferencing, there was some drama with TBEX as I had some disappointing experiences there, which I'll explain in a bit.
 As far as TravelCon and Traverse, I really have nothing but positive things to say about them.
-Sadly, TravelCon was discontinued after the 2022 event, but recent news announced that it will be coming back in 2024.
-I give Traverse a BIG A+ in just about every category that one could give a travel conference, as it truly exceeded my expectations for my first time attending one.
+Sadly, TravelCon was discontinued after the 2022 event, but it came back in 2024 after new investors got involved.
+I give Traverse a BIG A+ in just about every category that one could give a travel conference, as it truly exceeded my expectations for my first and only time attending one.

 In this article, I'll mention 5 separate travel conferences, some which I've attended and some that I have not.
 These will be mainly conferences for influencers and sponsors looking to connect with one another, with my personal feelings about them based on my own first-hand experiences and second-hand information from the conferences websites and other people's experiences.